gamosoft/Inventory-WebAPI/README.md

 The WebAPI works by default with JSON, but can also work with XML data (using the corresponding headers in Fiddler for example).

 TODO: Swagger is only for net.Core???
+TODO: Host it in Azure and have Runscope???

 # Design notes: